iwilfried/Flutter-Quiz-App/README.md

 # Flutter-Quiz-App

-a simple flutter quiz app with flash cards
+A simple flutter-quiz-app with flash cards

 ## Demo